 Maine Avenue; the avenue

 Montgomery County; the county

 Severn River; the river

 Montgomery County Fair; the fair

 Races and ethnic groups

-American Indian or Alaskan Native (AM)
+American Indian or Alaskan Native (AM) Asian (AS)

-Asian (AS)

 Black or African American (BL)

 (no hyphen is used, even as an adjective)

 Hispanic (HI)

 Native Hawaiian or Other Pacific Islander (PI)

 White (WH)

 Two or more races (MU)

 Languages

 English, Spanish, Amharic, French, Korean, Italian, German, Swahili, Vietnamese, Chinese

 Some nationalities in MCPS

 Cajun

 Chinese

 French

 Korean

 Vietnamese

 Welsh

 Language Assistance Services Unit and Translations

-The Language Assistance Services Unit works to minimize cultural and linguistic barriers for MCPS parents, families, and schools.
-The unit includes resources to translate and interpret the following languages: Amharic, Chinese, French, Korean, Spanish, and Vietnamese.
+The MCPS Language Assistance Services Unit (LASU) works to minimize cultural and linguistic barriers for MCPS parents, families, and schools.
+LASU includes resources to translate and interpret Amharic, Chinese, French, Korean, Portuguese, Spanish, and Vietnamese.

 Headings and titles of works

 Italicize titles of books, briefs, reports, magazines, newspapers, federal and state acts, proceedings, pamphlets, movies, videotapes, plays, operas, musicals, collections of poetry or long poems published separately, and works of art.

 All words that begin and end a title are capitalized, even if they are prepositions.

 Example: Words To Live By was the book we referenced in class.

-The word "to", when used to form an infinitive, is capitalized in a title.
+The word "to" when used to form an infinitive, is capitalized in a title.

 Example: How To Win Friends and Influence People is my favorite book.

 What Words to Capitalize in a Heading

-The First Word in the heading

-The last word in the heading

-Nouns

-Pronouns

-Adjectives

-Verbs

-Conjunctions and prepositions with more than four letters (e.g., through)

-Do not capitalize

-Articles (a, an)

-Prepositions (up, down, by, from)

-Coordinating conjunctions (For, And, Nor, But, Or, Yet, So)
+Capitalize all words of four letters or more.

 COMPOUND WORDS IN TITLES

 In titles with hyphenated compound words, the first word is always capitalized and all nouns, proper adjectives, main words, and words of equal force that form the second or third parts are capitalized.

 Examples:

 "Fourteen-Year-Olds Visit London" was the Times newspaper headline.
-He spoke on "The Terror Spread by Non-Christians in Rome."
-Only the first word in a permanently hyphenated compound adjective (i.e., one found in Merriam Webster's Collegiate Dictionary, 11th Edition) is capitalized in headings and titles.
+Capitalization He spoke on "The Terror Spread by Non-Christians in Rome."
+Headings and Titles The first word in a permanently hyphenated compound adjective (i.e., one found in Merriam Webster's Collegiate Dictionary, 11th Edition) is capitalized in headings and titles.
 Examples:

-Jobs for Part-time Students

-Cost-effective Training Methods

-Full-day Head Start

-The Division of Long-range Planning

-Do not capitalize the second component of a hyphenated word when they are not nouns and proper adjectives, when both elements constitute a single word, or when they modify the first element.
+Jobs for Part-time Students Cost-effective Training Methods Full-day Head Start The Division of Long-range Planning Do not capitalize the second component of a hyphenated word when they are not nouns and proper adjectives, when both elements constitute a single word, or when they modify the first element.
 Examples:

-In-service

-Medium-sized library

-Reduced-price meals

-Capitalization

-Titles of people

-Use initial cap on a job title when it immediately precedes a person's name.
+In-service Medium-sized library California-style fashion Reduced-price meals Titles of people Use initial cap on a job title when it immediately precedes a person's name.
 Do not capitalize the title when it follows a name or is on second reference.
 Examples:

 Board of Education President Jemma Holmes Jemma Holmes, president of the Board of Education The Board president, the president In running text, lowercase the title but use initial caps for the name of the department.
-Example:
+Examples:

-Mary Smith, director of the Department of Curriculum and Instruction Always include the first name or initials of people the first time they appear in a document.
-Use both initials, the first name, or the first name and middle initial-never only one initial.
-Examples: J. H. Henry, John Henry, or John H. Henry but not J. Henry.
+Mary Smith, director of the Department of Curriculum and Instruction Jordan Smith is the director of student services.
+The Department of Student Services requires advance notice of emergency absences.
+Anyone who works for Student Services should keep her résumé up to date.
+Always include the first name or initials of people the first time they appear in a document.
 Do not use a comma between a person's name and Jr., Sr., or a roman numeral such as III.
 Example: John H. Henry Jr.